-The town was founded by the Warmian chapter in 1337, near the older Teutonic watchtower, handed over after strengthening in the conquered areas to the bishop of Warmia.
-City defensive walls were erected along with the castle around the mid-fourteenth century.
-Already in 1370 a New Town was created, connected with the older center by common fortifications.
+The town of Reszel (Rößel) was founded by the Warmian chapter in 1337, near the older Teutonic seat (“castrum Resl”), given to the Warmian bishop after strengthening the conquered territories.
+The town walls began to be erected together with the castle around the middle of the 14th century.
+Already in 1370, the New Town was established, connected with the older center by common fortifications.

-The town occupied a naturally defensive plateau on the Sajna River, which bend around Reszel from the east, south and partly north.
-It was founded on a plan similar to a square with a rounded south-east corner, in which a castle with its own fortifications was located.
-Close to the fortifications, in the south there was also the parish church of St. Peter and Paul and the Augustinian monastery with the church of St. John on the east side.
-Both buildings could have defense functions, if necessary, or at least a warning – guard role.
+The town occupied a naturally defensive plateau on the Sajna River, which surrounded Reszel from the east, south and partly to the north.
+It was founded on a plan similar to a square with dimensions of 265 x 250 meters, with a rounded south-eastern corner, where the castle was located.
+The castle had its own fortifications, but it was coupled with the town walls.
+Near the fortifications there was also the parish church of St. Peter and Paul, located in the southern part of the Reszel, as well as the Augustinian friary with the church of St. John on the eastern side, between the castle and the town gate.
+Both complexes could have a defensive function if necessary, or at least were used also as a guards.

 Czubiel L., Domagała T., Zabytkowe ośrodki miejskie Warmii i Mazur, Olsztyn 1969.

 Sypek A., Sypek.R., Zamki i obiekty warowne Warmii i Mazur, Warszawa 2008.